shanmukasadhu/JWave_Test/README.md

 https://github.com/user-attachments/assets/ddada8ce-41b6-4a02-b351-a37668de792a

-## Cylinder Configurations of varying radii with a single acoustic pulse of
+## Cylinder Configurations of varying radii with a single acoustic pulse

 ### Configuration 1